Dr. Mark Watson was his usual optimistic self at this year's Media Day, held at the Regal Room.

 Paupack struggled through a disappointing season last fall.

-Page 3 of 3 - The Bucks looked good in a Week One battle with perennial powerhouse Valley View, but managed only three wins overall an one within the division.
+The Bucks looked good in a Week One battle with perennial powerhouse Valley View, but managed only three wins overall an one within the division.

 "I'm optimistic about this season," Dr. Watson said.